 • Working toward having a neutral mindset towards food: begin to detach our moral value based on the types of foods we eat.
 The more we detach from “good vs bad” mentalities towards food, the more healthy we can be in our relationship with food.

-ing dietitian at our clinic who specializes in all of the above areas.
+We have an amazing dietitian at our clinic who specializes in all of the above areas.
 Please reach out to Ally Choo, RD, on our website, to book an initial appointment!